the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

     Proving \autoref{thm:pythagoras} is not that easy.
 \end{proof}

+Markdown only
-If you would rather keep the "pure" markdown syntax but improve pandoc using a filter, you can look at [the pandoc filter "statement"](https://github.com/jdutant/statement) and its [discussion on related filters](https://github.com/jdutant/statement#related-filters), but it may be more difficult to install and use properly.
+~  If you would rather keep the "pure" markdown syntax but improve pandoc using a filter, you can look at [the pandoc filter "statement"](https://github.com/jdutant/statement) and its [discussion on related filters](https://github.com/jdutant/statement#related-filters), but it may be more difficult to install and use properly.

 ## Formal Proofs